As U.S. Flexes Its Muscles On Trade, Other Countries Are Beginning To Push Back

 The American President may not mind being isolated, but neither do we mind signing a 6 country agreement if need be.
 Because these 6 countries represent values, they represent an economic market which has the weight of history behind it and which is now a true international force https://t.co/UA86fcjozs— Emmanuel Macron (@EmmanuelMacron) June 7, 2018

 Trump came to office proclaiming that the U.S. has been taken advantage of by its trading partners.
-He's sought to renegotiate trade agreements and threatened to impose tariffs on countries that resisted.
+He has sought to renegotiate trade agreements and threatened to impose tariffs on countries that resisted.

 His efforts have generated opposition all over the world, from both rivals such as China and allies like Canada and Germany.

-"We have to believe that at some point common sense will prevail.
+"We have to believe that at some point, common sense will prevail.
 But we see no sign of that in this action today by the U.S. administration," Canadian Prime Minister Justin Trudeau noted tartly last week, after the White House decided to impose tariffs on steel and aluminum imported from its northern neighbor.

-Meanwhile, Beijing has threatened to retaliate by cutting off imports of products such as pork and soybeans, if Trump goes ahead with plan to slap tariffs on Chinese goods.
+Meanwhile, Beijing has threatened to retaliate by cutting off imports of products such as pork and soybeans, if Trump goes ahead with a plan to slap tariffs on Chinese goods.

 "[Trump] is getting a lot of pushback from just about every country that he's taking a tough stance against," says Douglas Irwin, professor of economics at Dartmouth College.
 "There's a lot of global resistance, I think, to the way the Trump administration is trying to push U.S. trade policy."

-Trump has argued that the U.S. can negotiate with its trading partners from a position of strength, because other countries want access to the vast American market and will have no choice but to give in to U.S. demands.
+Trump has argued that the U.S. can negotiate with its trading partners from a position of strength because other countries want access to the vast American market and will have no choice but to give in to U.S. demands.

 Hardball tactics have worked in the past.
 During the 1980s, the Reagan administration was able to persuade Japan to open up its markets somewhat, amid rising anger over the growing U.S. trade deficit with Japan.